 Take classic vanilla cake to the next level with this Brown Butter Cake!
-A simple change for an intense nutty flavour.
+A simple change for an intense nutty flavor.

 This was my first time baking with brown butter and, quite frankly, I don’t know what took me so long!!
-Who knew that such a simple (and easy) change could have such an amazing impact on flavour.
-I specifically went brown butter all out (in the cake and frosting) because I really wanted the flavour to stand on it’s own.
-That being said, it would work wonderfully paired with almost any other flavour combination.
+Who knew that such a simple (and easy) change could have such an amazing impact on flavor.
+I specifically went brown butter all out (in the cake and frosting) because I really wanted the flavor to stand on its own.
+That being said, it would work wonderfully paired with almost any other flavor combination.

 If you’ve never made brown butter, or even heard of it, let me give you a little overview.

 Brown butter (or beurre noisette) is butter that is cooked until the milk solids turn brown.
 When you’re cooking the butter, it will separate into fat and milk solids.

 The longer you cook it, the darker the milk solids will become.
 Note that it doesn’t take a lot of time for the solids to go from brown to black (aka burnt) so you really need to watch it when you’re cooking.

 To make brown butter, you place the butter in a light colored pan and cook it over med-low heat.
 The light pan is important (white or stainless steel) so that you can see the color of the butter.
 You won’t be able to tell if it’s in a dark teflon or casto iron pan, so make sure to use something light.

 The butter will foam up a lot when it’s cooking, which can make it difficult to see the color of the solids, so I would stir it often or scrape some of the foam to the side to see how the solids were doing.

 When the butter is reaching the right point or browning, it will also start to smell differently (amazingly!!).
 Most people say that it smells nutty (hence the beurre “noisette”) , but to me it smelled almost caramel-like.
 It smelled delicious, at any rate.